Best Variable Speed Pool Pump Reviews 2026 - Save Up to 90% With Variable Speed!

 SwimmingPoolSteve.com is user-supported.
 In order to keep this resource about pools and spas available for free to all readers I earn commissions for purchases made through links on this page.
 For more information see the full disclaimer page.
 By using this website you are agreeing to the terms and conditions.

-Why Choose a Variable Speed Pool Pump in 2026?
+Best Variable Speed Pool Pump Reviews

-Modern swimming pool filtration pumps are required to be energy efficienct which means at minimum a dual speed pump, or more commonly a variable speed pump.
+Modern swimming pool filtration pumps are required to be energy efficient which means at minimum a dual speed pump, or more commonly a variable speed pump.
 In 2026 pool pumps are not only variable speed but also can include WIFI or even include the ability to act as a control circuit for other powered devices (like a salt chlorine generator or a vacuum booster pump).
 Most pools owners would benefit from consulting a local professional for help with replacing a pool pump as there are a lot of models, sizes and features that modern pool pumps can include...which makes it more complicated to choose the right pump for the right pool unless you have experience.
-I have done what I can to consolidate this information into this pool pump review article including updating all of the links and pup models current for the 2026 season.
+I have done what I can to consolidate this information into this pool pump review article including updating all of the links and pump models current for the 2026 season.Pumps available for swimming pool filtration systems will be variable speed for two specific reasons with the first being simply that permanent magnet TEFC pump motors are more efficient than the older open-air induction motor design whether split phase or capacitor assisted varieties.
+The second reason, and this is the really important one, is that variable speed pumps have the ability to filter your water better than your current single speed pump, and for only a small fraction of the electrical cost which you currently use.
+Currently.
+Get it?
+That's a little electrical humor.
+Fine, no more jokes but I find your resistance to my jokes shocking!

 Swimming Pool Steve on variable speed pumps: